lulo166/lulo166/README.md

 - 👋 Hi, I’m @lulo166
 - 👀 I love video games and coding.
 - 🌱 I’m currently learning coding and maths.
-- 💞️ I’m looking to collaborate on video games, or softwares development, we'll see, but it will be coding related.
+- 💞️ I’m looking to work on video games, or softwares development, we'll see, but it will be coding related.
 - 🎮 I want to do projects in Video Games, I finished my video game EPQ.

 <!---